sam0983/ece209as_project/docs/proposal.md

 ## 9. Related Work
 ### 9.a.
 Papers

-List the key papers that you have identified relating to your project idea, and describe how they related to your project.
-Provide references (with full citation in the References section below).
-VGG-19 based on the paper "Very Deep Convolutional Networks for Large-Scale Image Recognition" is used as the deep learning model in this project, as it is a very deep model and it is also one of the state of the art image classification models, making it suitable for this project.
+1. VGG-19 based on the paper "Very Deep Convolutional Networks for Large-Scale Image Recognition" is used as the deep learning model in this project, as it is a very deep model and it is also one of the state of the art image classification models, making it suitable for this project.
-For DNN partitioning, I mostly referenced the paper "Neurosurgeon: Collaborative intelligence between the cloud and mobile edge", where I learned a lot about the implementation and characteristics of DNN partitioning.
+2. For DNN partitioning, I mostly referenced the paper "Neurosurgeon: Collaborative intelligence between the cloud and mobile edge", where I learned a lot about the implementation and characteristics of DNN partitioning.
-I referenced "Dropout as a bayesian approximation: Representing model uncertainty in deep learning" for model uncertainty quantification, as MC dropout is a relatively straightforward and effective method.
+3. I referenced "Dropout as a bayesian approximation: Representing model uncertainty in deep learning" for model uncertainty quantification, as MC dropout is a relatively straightforward and effective method.

 ### 9.b.
 Datasets